-Women and Climate Change: The Critical Role and Disproportionate Impact
+Women and Climate Change: The Critical Role & Disproportionate Impact

 Women and climate change are closely linked to each other as women are more likely to suffer from the consequences of climate disasters.
 This is because they make up the majority of the world’s poor (nearly 10 million women live in deep poverty) and are more dependent on depleting natural resources as compared to men.